mshah0686/MacMusicControl/README.md

 ![Protoype Demo](https://github.com/mshah0686/MacMusicControl/blob/master/Documentation/Prototype_gif.gif)

 # Update: Iteration 2:
 Because my laptop cannot support BLE 4.1, I decided on a workaround.
-I connected the Hexiwear to the Raspberry Pi which handled all the analysis and music control using 'raspotify'.
+I connected the Hexiwear to the Raspberry Pi which handled all the analysis and music control using `raspotify`.
 Then because spotify is connected accross devices, music changes on the Raspberry Pi changes music on my computer.

 # Development Process:
 ## Data Gathering